RobertKS123/ACML_Assignment/README.md

-I have set up the project to ignore all csv and zip files so that they won't be added to the github They are normally do big so github blocks them
+I have set up the project to ignore all csv and zip files so that they won't be added to the github They are normally to big so github blocks them